UnionHerald police reports

 Theft, burglary

+• On May 3 in the 11400 block of Verdin Street NW a burglary was reported.

-• On April 26 in the 3000 block of Main Street NW a theft occurred.
+• On May 3 in the 11500 block of Hanson Boulevard NW a theft occurred.

-• On April 27 in the 11400 block of Eidelweiss Street NW a theft from a motor vehicle occurred.
+• On May 3 in the 11200 block of Hanson Boulevard NW a theft from a vehicle occurred.

-• On April 27 in the 9900 block of Vale Street NW a theft occurred.
+• On May 4 in the 3000 block of Main Street NW a shoplifting theft occurred.

 Property damage

-• On April 27 in the 11100 block of Robinson Drive NW city property was damaged.
+• On May 4 in the 12800 block of Riverdale Drive NW property was damaged.

-• On April 27 in the 12100 block of Killdeer Street NW a domestic assault occurred.

-• On April 29 in the 11700 block of Ilex Street NW a domestic assault occurred.

-• On April 27 near the intersection of Highway 10 NW and Coon Creek Boulevard NW a motorist was charged with a second-degree DWI.

-• On April 29 in the 300 block of 106th Avenue NW a motorist was charged with a third-degree DWI.
+• On May 6 in the 2400 block of 105th Avenue NW city property was damaged.

 EAST BETHEL